GenerallyHelpfulSoftware/SVGgh/README.md

 In my own apps, I've often wished to avoid using bitmapped images for my interface elements.
 Often, I'll need to add PNG files for Retina, and non-retina, iPhone and iPad, and find myself confined to what I can do with an interface in terms of stretching elements.
 And all this artwork made my app bulky.
 So, I decided to implement an SVG renderer which could use standard **Scalable Vector Graphics** documents to draw button icons, background art or whatever my art needs were.
 I have Apps in the App Store like [SVG Paths](http://AppStore.com/SVGPaths) whose only PNG files are the required icons.

 ### Features
 Handles shapes quite well such as paths, ellipses, circles, rectangles, polygons, polylines, and arcs with all the standard style attributes.
 Implements basic text and font handling, including rough text along a path.
 Implements both linear and radial gradients, including applying gradients to strokes and text.
 Implements scale invariant line widths.
-Provides both a static UIView subclass and a UIControl subclass button.
-Both are configurable from either nib or storyboards.
+Provides a static UIView subclass, a UIControl button, and a segmented control.
+All are configurable from either nib or storyboards.
 Supports embedded bitmap images in standard formats.

 ### Limitations
 The entire [SVG specification](http://www.w3.org/TR/SVG11/) is not implemented.
-Right now, it only implements the portions of the specification I needed or thought I might need.
+At present, it only implements the portions of the specification I needed or thought I might need.
 In particular, it doesn't support SVG fonts, animation, Javascript, or effects.
 Also, some attributes remain unimplemented or partially implemented, for example the *width* attribute of an *svg* entity cannot be expressed as a percentage.
 I hope users of this library will contribute back implementations of at least some of these.

 There are undoubtably bugs but I've used this library in all 6 apps I have in the App Store without issue so it is reasonably stable.
 Also, I would not label this a high performance renderer although I've never had cause to complain about it in the way I use it.

 The included library assumes ARC style memory management.
-It's also been arbitrarily set to support iOS 6 and up.
-The code would likely run on iOS 5 and up, but I'm not supporting that going forward.
+It's also been arbitrarily set to support iOS 7 and up.
+The code might run on iOS 5 and up, but I'm not supporting that going forward.

-Because I'm intending on allowing this to be used as a static library, I'm avoiding the use of **categories** in my Objective-C code in order to avoid the use of the **-ObjC** other linker flag.
-For example, I'd normally have declared a SVGRender+Printing category when I implemented printing.
+Originally, this was distributed as a static library, but that is not a modern way to use it.
+So the enclosed project will build a framework, and most people will probably find the use of Cocoapods to be more enjoyable.

 ### As a Black Box Library
-If you just want to use the code in your app and are uninterested in the underlying engine, the included Xcode project generates a static library (**SVGgh**) with the following public headers.
+If you just want to use the code in your app and are uninterested in the underlying engine, the included Xcode project generates a framework (**SVGgh**) with the following public headers.
 By the way, the reason that classes tend to have a GH (Generally Helpful, or Glenn Howes) prefix is not narcissism, but an attempt of getting around the lack of a namespace in plain Objective-C.
 * SVGDocumentView.h *A simple UIView capable of displaying a SVG document*
 * GHButton.h *A flexible UIControl capable of having an embedded SVG document as an icon*
 * GHSegmentedControl.h *A preliminary control which mimics a UISegmentedControl (incomplete)